mpusz/wg21-papers/src/3133R0_first_factor.md

 integer factorization would be unable to take advantage of the work, even though it's already done and included (although hidden) in their standard library.

+Even that may not be enough.
+It's possible that even the ideal implementation will run into compiler iteration limits for certain inputs.
+If that turns out to be true, then declining to add this function means that we can't have a standard units library, either --- at least, not one that supports every unit.

 # Conclusion

 Integer factorization is perhaps the most basic and useful operation in all of number theory.
 While basic implementations are easy to write, robust and efficient implementations are tricky and subtle.
+If results are required at compile time, the difficulty increases even more, because compilers limit the number of algorithmic iterations.
+In fact, there's a real risk that a `constexpr` function that produces results for every 64-bit input is even possible for end user code!

-Providing a high quality implementation in the C++ standard library would unblock at least a future standard units and quantities library.
-Given the wide diversity of use cases for integer factorization, we expect it would also enable many more applications that we can't yet anticipate.
+Providing a high quality implementation in the C++ standard library would make a future standard units and quantities library much easier to write, and may even be a hard blocker for it.
+But that's not the only reason to desire it: given the wide diversity of use cases for integer factorization, we expect it would also enable many more applications that we can't yet anticipate.